neutrino-man4/CASE_2023/pofah/README.md

     - saving trained model: `model_dir`
     - rest should be self-explanatory.

 The necessary directories for each run of the VAE are created by the `/util/experiment.py` script.
-In each script, you'll find an object of the form `experiment = expe.Experiment(model_dir=True,..)`.
-This calls the `Experiment` module within this class that creates the `model_dir` whose path is in the definition.
-All other directories can likewise be created, the possible options can be found in the `experiment.py` script as mentioned above.
+In the scripts you encounter in `vande/`, you'll find an object of the form `experiment = expe.Experiment(model_dir=True,..)` somewhere in the code.
+This initializes the `Experiment` module within this class, which then creates the `model_dir` whose path is in the definition.
+All other required directories can likewise be created, the possible options can be found in the `experiment.py` script mentioned above.
+Go and take a look!